2010–11 Bangladeshi cricket season

-Bangladesh co-hosted with India and Sri Lanka the 2011 Cricket World Cup from February to April 2011 during the 2010–11 Bangladeshi cricket season, also featuring a limited overs international series between Bangladesh and New Zealand.
-Rajshahi Division won the National Cricket League championship title in the third consecutive season.
+Bangladesh co-hosted with India and Sri Lanka the 2011 Cricket World Cup from February to April 2011 during the 2010–11 Bangladeshi cricket season.
+Bangladesh also hosted New Zealand in October 2010 for a limited overs international series.
+Rajshahi Division won their third consecutive National Cricket League championship title.
 The One Day League was contested a final time and won by Dhaka Division.